wpilibsuite/allwpilib/Governance.md

 The Steering Council is composed of 3 members representing the diverse groups with substantial interest in the development of WPILib:

-FIRST – 1 individual representing FIRSTs interest in WPILib through its use as the core programming library in the *FIRST* Robotics Competition and *FIRST* Tech Challenge (FTC) programs.
+FIRST – 1 individual representing the interests of FIRST in WPILib through its use as the core programming library in the *FIRST* Robotics Competition and *FIRST* Tech Challenge (FTC) programs.

 WPI – 1 individual representing the interests of Worcester Polytechnic University (WPI) which drove initial library development, continues to be reflected in the library name, and supplies a number of resources to support project activities.